-The pain from a stress fracture is typically associated with a specific spot and may be minor at first, increasing over time.
+You can often detect a stress fracture in your foot because the pain from a stress fracture is typically associated with a specific spot and may be minor at first, increasing over time.
 It tends to worsen with weight-bearing activities and lessen with rest.
 There may be swelling, bruising and tenderness in the area near the fracture.

-To treat extensor tendonitis, do the following:
+To treat extensor tendonitis in the foot, do the following:

 - Stretch your calf muscles, as tight calves put more strain on the extensor tendons.